 Workers compensation and the rules about who must be covered mean that if you have been unfortunate enough to suffer an injury, disease or illness caused for any reason by work, you will likely be eligible to claim workers compensation.

-The Australian workers’ compensation scheme provides injured or ill workers with weekly benefits, it will cover medical and hospital expenses, and pay for rehabilitation services.
+The Australian workers’ compensation scheme provides injured or ill workers with weekly compensation benefits, this generally covers ongoing loss of wages, medical and hospital expenses, and pay for rehabilitation services.

 Under certain circumstances, workers may be awarded a lump-sum payment if they’re permanently impaired.
-To be classified as permanently impaired, a worker will need to undergo examination and meet specific standards.
+To be classified as permanently impaired, a worker will need to undergo medical examination and meet certain thresholds.
 Examples of permanent impairment can include:

-– A reduction in joint mobility.
-For instance, losing significant movement ability in a shoulder, a wrist, or a hip joint Scarring
+∗ A reduction in joint mobility.
+For instance, losing significant range of movement in a shoulder, a wrist, or a hip joint Scarring

 Many injuries can result in permanent impairment, and the list above is by no means exhaustive.
 The best advice if you have suffered an injury or permanent impairment at work is to seek expert legal advice as soon as you possibly can.